MA by Project - MA

 Why study this course?

 Our MA by Project is a master’s degree that offers you the opportunity to develop a research project based on your own unique and distinct practice.
 This arts-related course will offer you the skills and support to position yourself as a practitioner or to take your next step towards doctoral research.
 The course draws on the multiple subject areas of The Cass, offering both an interdisciplinary context and the subject specific expertise of project supervisors from across the School.
-In the most recent (2015-16) Destinations of Leavers from Higher Education (DLHE) survey, 100% of graduates from this course were in work or further study within six months.

 The MA by Project is an innovative multidisciplinary research degree that gives you the opportunity to set your own agenda as a practitioner / researcher.
 You’ll be introduced to the theoretical, methodological, and practical tools with which to undertake an independent research project as preparation for doctoral study or professional practice.